| uploaded 10/9/2001 Saturday at the USGPBack to the USGP Start Page. On Saturday I arrived at the media center at 7:30 am, stopped

 McLarens.
 During braking and corner entry I could hear a rumbling

+note that varied but no blips.
 Turn 11 has a fast exit which leads to the last turn in the

 infield and then onto the oval.
 I heard the traction control